 The subject we are going into today has a wide variety of applications in a wide variety of living.
 In fact, it touches on virtually every aspect of life.
 Now there may be some aspects of life that this subject does not touch on, but right now I cannot think of very many.
 So there is almost no part of life that is not touched by the principles involved in the subject that we are going into.

-We are going to begin in John 8:32 with a verse that should be in our scriptural memory bank and this is where Jesus says to the people who believed in Him, "if you are my disciples indeed then you shall know the truth and the truth shall make you free."
+We are going to begin in John 8:31-32 with verses that should be in our scriptural memory bank and this is where Jesus says to the people who believed in Him, "if you are my disciples indeed then you shall know the truth and the truth shall make you free."

 The English word that I am going to use as a title is one that does not appear frequently in English Bibles.
 However, in the Hebrew and in the Greek, it appears far more frequently than one might expect, but it is translated into a variety of English words depending on the context.
 This word, this subject, is probably heard most frequently in husband-and-wife relationships, or husband-and-wife sermons, but the Bible in no way restricts its usage to that one subject.
 If we learn the elements of this subject we will have indeed learned, or have gone a long way toward, being truly free.

 The subject is submitting.
 In the King James Version, the word, submit, appears only twelve times.
 It appears as submitted three times and submitting one time.
 In Greek, the language with which we will be mostly dealing today since we will be spending most of our time in the New Testament, the word is hupotasso.
 Hupotasso means to arrange in order under.
 It is actually a military term.
-And you know in the military there is a very strong sense of having to submit oneself to somebody of higher rank.
+You know in the military there is a very strong sense of having to submit oneself to somebody of higher rank.
 And so you arrange yourself, in order, underneath the sergeants.
-And the sergeants arrange themselves, in order, underneath the master-sergeants.
-And the master-sergeants arrange themselves, in order, underneath the lieutenants.
-And the lieutenants to the captain; and the captain to the major; and it goes right on up to the general; and right on up to the Chief of Staff in the United States.
+The sergeants arrange themselves, in order, underneath the master-sergeants.
+The master-sergeants arrange themselves, in order, underneath the lieutenants.
+The lieutenants to the captain; and the captain to the major; and it goes right on up to the general; and right on up to the Chief of Staff in the United States.
 So everything is submitted to the Chief of Staff.
-And the Chief of Staff himself is under the Commander-in-Chief—the president.
+And the Chief of Staff himself is under the Commander-in-Chief, the president.
 Everything is arranged, in order, under.
 This is what the word means.
 Its "bare bones" meaning is that one has to arrange himself in order, which is systematically, under something.

 It appears in various English Bible translations other than the King James Version (and even sometimes in the King James) as "subordinate, obey, subject to, submit, surrender, be weak, afflicted, humbled, put under," and—how about this one—"stay in your place."
 Ooh, that one kind of hurts a little!